Richard-Mensah/Regression-Project-on-Coorporation-Favorita/README.md

 -      3      Random Forest  0.44  0.66   0.21

 ## 😍 Summary
 Lastly, in building machine learning model to forecast future sales of corporation favorita products, the encoded data was visualized with a subplot revealed that many quantities of dcoilwtico were sold between 2016 and 2017 across all cities in Ecuador.
+Regression is a critical statistical strategy used in time-series analysis and modeling.
+It aids in forecasting future trends, identifying patterns, and assessing the impact of past events on current data.
+The most common regression techniques used in time-series analysis are linear regression, ARIMA, and exponential smoothing.
+Understanding the advantages of using regression in time-series analysis allows data scientists to make more informed decisions and improve their data analysis techniques.

 ## 💻💻 Medium Article
 https://medium.com/@richmensah1997/time-series-regression-analysis-on-corporation-favorita-sales-prediction-using-machine-learning-c55d56f5e51a